Coexistence & Electromagnetic Compatibility (CEMC)

 • Complex vector network analysis

-• Highly precise impedance analysis ranging from several Hz to several GHz
+• Highly precise impedance analysis ranging from Hz to several GHz

 Applications

-• Modeling of the Bulk Current Injection (BCI) Test method with parametrizable models for cable harnesses following ISO 11452
+• Modeling of EMC testing procedures and setups, e.g. Bulk Current Injection (BCI) test method with parametrisable models of the cable harness following ISO 11452 including execution of the tests in the lab.

 Your contact person